Vegas007/Metin2-Color-Formatter/README.md

 # Metin2-Colour-Formatter
-	A simple class which convert the values into a string by a specific color name.
+	A simple class which convert the values into a string by a specific color name, you can use it everywhere.

 	= Python Color Constants Module:
 		https://www.webucator.com/blog/2015/03/python-color-constants-module/